nushell/rfcs/text/0005-config_design.md

 - Nu now loads all `packages` in `$nu.packpath`
     - `$nu.packpath` contains a package with a `defs` directory, full of wrapper around git commands.
 Those are loaded.
     - `$nu.packpath` also contains a package with a config.toml file having a `[theme]` table.
 Now nu sets the theme from it.

-The nice thing about it is, that:
+The nice thing about it is:
 - `package`'s can be version controlled (simple git repo) and therefore be easily made available online.
 - Writing a `package manager` is now the same as writing a wrapper around git.